-ANPC survey on the Australian native seed industry
+ANPC survey and report on the Australian native seed industry

 Between October 2016 and April 2017, Australian seed collectors, growers/sellers/suppliers, purchasers/distributors and other interested parties were invited to participate in a survey organised by the Australian Network for Plant Conservation (ANPC), on the status of the Australian native seed industry.